 Tackling Tummy Tuck Myths

-For men and women alike, a toned and flat stomach is considered to be the epitome of a fit, healthy and attractive figure.
-But whether due to genetics, childbearing, weight fluctuations or lifestyle habits; achieving that slim and smooth belly can feel impossible with so many factors actively working against you.
+For many men and women, a toned and flat stomach is considered to be the epitome of a fit, healthy and attractive figure.
+But whether due to genetics, childbearing, weight fluctuations or lifestyle habits, achieving that slim and smooth belly can feel impossible with so many factors actively working against you.
 Tummy tuck surgery, otherwise known medically as an abdominoplasty, is a frequently requested surgical cosmetic procedure that helps patients attain the otherwise unattainable by tightening the abdominal muscles and eliminating excess fat and skin from the midsection for a more toned and sculpted stomach that lasts for years to come.

 If you are bothered by the appearance of stretched skin, stubborn fatty deposits or weakened muscles in the abdominal region, tummy tuck surgery may be the perfect solution for getting the body you want.
 At Terrasse Aesthetic Surgery, we’ve debunked some of the more common myths about tummy tucks to help you determine whether tummy tuck surgery is right for you.